variablecolor/sdk/docs/ios-quickstart.md

     //handle error
   } else {
     if isRequired {
-      //products need to be redownloaded
+      //products need to be fetched
     } else {
       //products are up to date
     }